zakriyaalisabir/DataLake/README.md

 ```
 Then
 ```
-Make a post request on localhost:8080/ having a payload inside form-data with a key ="file" of type="file" and then browse and select file from these three file formats (csv,json,xml)
+Make a post request on localhost:8080/
+With a payload inside form-data with a key ="file" of type="file" & then browse and select file from these three file formats (csv,json,xml)
 ```